Aishwarya1192/M3/README.md

 # EX-12-FIBONACCI-SERIES
 ## AIM
-To write a C program to generate the Fibonacci series for the value 6.
+Write a C program to generate Fibonacci series
 ## ALGORITHM
 1. Start the program.
 2. Read number of terms to display.